Showing posts with label Decision Making. Show all posts

 "My spirit is set free each time I take the risk to express myself to people who understand how I think and feel."
 Hope for Today (p.
 214)

-Wednesday, July 31, 2024
+Thursday, July 31, 2025

-July 31st - If stronger triceps muscles help then how might...
+July 31st - Stronger triceps muscles might...

 The story...

 We're all different and it takes time to make sustainable changes within our lives.
-Until the change works out in actualities and habits, it's hard to know how life will be different.
+Until the change works out into actualities and habits, it's hard to know how life will be different.
 For me, I don't want to give up weight lifting or my motorcycle.
 I've a friend who wouldn't give up her quilting, another who wouldn't give up her garage sales, another guy who is passionate about his guns, another who loved her gardening, and another who wouldn't give up her pickleball leagues.

 The only church in town would allow opportunities for every person to apply their God given gifts, abilities, and interests.
 And, they'd hear about life-giving changes that people experience along their life journeys.
 They'd also hear how the Spirit of God intervened before significant real-life changes started.
 If it was from God, you won't want to go back to the old-stale stuff.
 I guess it depends on who your master is - you or your Lord.